chloelaucodes/google_get_ahead/README.md

      `Week <num>` folders.

 ## Style
-  This repository follows Google Style Guide.
+  This repository follows Google Style Guide in Java.

 ## Testing
   The solutions of the coding challenges are submitted in the Mimir platform, which integrates